Andargachew Tsege: Post 2005 general election

 In May 2008, he founded Ginbot 7 Movement for Justice, Freedom and Democracy with Berhanu Nega, one of the exiled leaders of CUD.
 He was elected as Secretary General of Ginbot 7.

 On 22 December 2009, an Ethiopian court sentenced Tsige to death, in absentia, while 33 others were sentenced to life in prison along with four others who were also sentenced in absentia.

 On 7 November 2013, Ginbot 7 claimed it foiled an assassination plot that targeted Tsige, secretary of Ginbot 7, as well as commanders and high-ranking officers of Ginbot 7 Popular Force.

 On 23 June 2014, he was once again imprisoned by the Ethiopian regime.
-He was arrested by Yemeni security forces, in collaboration with Ethiopian intelligence service members, at Yemen's Sana'a International Airport while in transit from the United Arab Emirates to Eritrea.
+He was arrested by Yemeni security forces, in collaboration with Ethiopian intelligence service members, at Yemen's Sanaa International Airport while in transit from the United Arab Emirates to Eritrea.
 He was detained in an unknown location and no official statement was forthcoming from either the Yemeni or Ethiopian governments.

 In February 2015, an early day motion was tabled within the UK parliament, recognising Tsige's 60th birthday, and calling for pressure to be applied to the Ethiopian government, in order to secure his release.
 In October 2016 Tsige's family wrote to ex British Prime Minister Tony Blair to use his "advisory role with the Ethiopian government" to call for Tsige's release.
 Blair's Tony Blair Africa Governance Initiative had an embedded team of advisors in Ethiopia.

 In October 2017, it was reported that both the president of the Law Society and the chair of the Bar Council had urged the UK's Foreign Secretary to work to secure Tsege's release.